 The thing that I have always loved about SSP is that it meets you exactly where you are.
 If you are looking for a place to bond with your youth group and make new friends SSP can be that.
 If you are looking for a place to build and serve in a community SSP can do that for you.
 Luckily for me, when I was ready to deeper explore my faith, SSP was a starting place for me to do that.

 If you would have told me in 2010 that I would one day be on summer staff I would have laughed in your face.
 Serving on staff has been one of the most integral part of myself.
 It has stretched and shaped me in ways I wouldn’t have been able to fathom and I’m so grateful.

-Editor’s note: Brennan most recently served on staff in Spokane, WA as a Construction Coordinator.
-He is a Leadership Academy fellow and his story is the fourth part of the #mySSPstory series highlighting SSP staff leaders and their stories.
-Join Brennan and Apply for 2018 summer staff!
+Editor’s note: Kelsie most recently served on staff in Smith River, CA as the Spiritual Life Coordinator!
+She is a Leadership Academy fellow and her story is the ninth part of the #mySSPstory series highlighting SSP staff leaders and their stories.
+Join Kelsie and apply for 2018 summer staff!